What a year 2020 is shaping up to be.

 This is a genuine crisis.
 And for the first time in a long time not just something sensationalised by the media to sell more newspapers/attract more traffic/gain more viewers etc. etc.

 But what does all this have to do with creativity?
 Actually, quite a lot.

 The above quote is by Deepak Chopra and it couldn’t be more relevant than in 2020.

 Chaos, like a crisis, is unpredictable and uprooting.
 But it can also be inspiring – at least once the initial shock has worn off.

-We have already seen a rise in creative problem solving as businesses have transformed their operations to comply with social distancing and creatives have diversified from their chosen niches after watching their usual markets evaporate.
+We have already seen a rise in creative problem solving.
+Look at how businesses have transformed their operations to comply with social distancing.
+Or how creatives have diversified from their chosen niches after watching their usual markets evaporate.

 There is more to this than just my own observations though.
 A link between crisis and creativity has also been analysed by psychologists.